 All students seeking long term certificates or degree credentials are required to attend a precollege orientation seminar, CACC Connect, prior to the beginning of their first semester of enrollment.
 During the seminar, students must provide state approved placement assessment scores or acceptable ACT or SAT scores for appropriate placement in English, reading, and mathematics.
 The Alabama Community College system has adopted state approved placement assessment as a prerequisite for initial enrollment in all college-level courses.
-Standardized tests such as ACT or SAT are not normally required for admission except for graduates of nonaccredited high schools.
+Standardized tests such as ACT or SAT are not normally required for admission.
 Any student who applies for admission to and enrolls in Central Alabama within three years of high school graduation/enrollment may use their ACT or SAT scores.
-COMPASS scores are acceptable if taken within the last three years.
+Placement assessment scores are valid for three years from the date of the original or retest assessment.